Stable Backward Diffusion Models that Minimise Convex Energies

 Let us discuss shortly how the interval constraint for the $v_i$, $i=1,\ldots,N$, is enforced in \eref{eq:model_energy} and \eref{eq:model_gradient_descent}.
 First, notice that $v_{2N+1-i}$ for $i=1,\ldots,N$ is the reflection of $v_i$ on the right interval boundary $1$.
 For $v_i$ and $v_{2N+1-j}$ with $1\le i,j\le N$ and $v_{2N+1-j}-v_i<1$ there is a repulsive force due to $\varPhi(v_{2N+1-j}-v_i)<0$ that drives $v_i$ and $v_{2N+1-j}$ away from the \emph{right} interval boundary.
 The closer $v_i$ and $v_{2N+1-j}$ come to this boundary, the stronger is the repulsion.
 For $v_{2N+1-j}-v_i>1$, we have $\varPhi(v_{2N+1-j}-v_i)>0$.
 By $\varPhi(v_{2N+1-j}-v_i) = \varPhi\bigl((2-v_j)-v_i\bigr) = \varPhi\bigl((-v_j)-v_i\bigr)$, this can equally be interpreted as a repulsion between $v_i$ and $-v_j$ where $-v_j$ is the reflection of $v_j$ at the left interval boundary $0$.
 In this case the interaction between $v_i$ and $v_{2N+1-j}$ drives $v_i$ and $-v_j$ away from the \emph{left} interval boundary.
 Recapitulating both possible cases, it becomes clear that every $v_i$ is either repelled from the reflection of $v_j$ at the left or at the right interval boundary, but never from both at the same time.
 As $\partial_tv_{2N+1-i}=-\partial_tv_i$ holds in \eref{eq:model_gradient_descent}, the symmetry of $\bm{v}$ is preserved.
 Dropping the redundant entries $v_{N+1},\ldots,v_{2N}$, \Eref{eq:model_gradient_descent} can be rewritten as

-for $i = 1,\ldots,N$, where the second sum emphasises the repulsions between original and reflected coordinates in a symmetric way.
-The set $J_2^i$ is defined as $J_2^i := \{ j \in \{1,2,\ldots,N\} \, \vert \, v_j \ne v_i \}$. \Eref{eq:model_gradient_descent_redundant} denotes a formulation for pure repulsion amongst $N$ different positions $v_i$ with stabilisation being achieved through the consideration of their reflections at the domain boundary.
+for $i = 1,\ldots,N$, where the second sum expresses the repulsions between original and reflected coordinates in a symmetric way.
+The set $J_2^i$ is defined as

+\Eref{eq:model_gradient_descent_redundant} denotes a formulation for pure repulsion amongst $N$ different positions $v_i$ with stabilisation being achieved through the consideration of their reflections at the domain boundary.
 It is worth mentioning that within \eref{eq:model_energy_red} and \eref{eq:model_gradient_descent_redundant} we only make use of the first $N \times N$ entries of $\bm{W}$.
 In the following, we denote this submatrix by $\bm{\tilde{W}}$ and refer to its elements as $\tilde{w}_{i,j}$.
 Given an initial vector $\boldsymbol{f}\in(0,1)^N$ and initialising $v_i(0)=f_i$, $v_{2N+1-i}(0)=2-f_i$ for $i=1,\ldots,N$, the gradient descent \eref{eq:model_gradient_descent} and \eref{eq:model_gradient_descent_redundant} evolves $\boldsymbol{v}$ towards a minimiser of $E$.